Table of Contents

 Google Drive keyboard shortcuts

 Going fast is fun.
 Master Google Drive's keyboard shortcuts and change your life forever.
-One very useful shortcut that is not on Google's official list is g followed by p, which allows you to go to the parent folder quickly.

 Google Drive desktop sync client

-Download Google Drive Sync Client
+Download Google Drive for Desktop

 Selective sync